 During the sales funnel process, this is the ideal time to offer valuable and interesting content that’s useful but isn’t too hard selling.

 The goal is to display your expertise and to offer your help in the choosing process.

-This is a delicate time during the process, as if you try to sell too hard you can put off prospects and chase them away.
+This is a delicate time during the process because if you try to sell too hard you'll likely chase your prospects away.

 At the decision stage of the sales funnel, the customer is ready to make a choice and buy.

 They may be weighing up a couple of options, and hopefully one of them is your product or service!

 This is the best time to swoop in and make a desirable offer.

 Perhaps you can offer free shipping, a discount code, or an extra product.
 Anything to set yourself apart from the rest of the competition.

 Make the treat so irresistible that your lead wouldn’t dare miss out.